 Though it is extremely rare, a permanent loss of nipple sensation can occur after breast surgery.
 If a woman has not had a return of feeling in her nipples two years after breast augmentation, it is unlikely that the nerves will ever regenerate.
 Again, the risk of this complication is very low, but it is something to be aware of.
 At the other end of the spectrum, some patients actually report heightened nipple sensitivity as a result of their surgery.

 How can I regain nipple sensation after getting breast implants?

 While there are some things you can do to give yourself the best possible chance for complete and proper healing after your breast augmentation, the most important thing you can do is not rush your recovery.
 It is essential that patients allow themselves an adequate amount of time to heal and closely follow their surgeon’s postoperative guidelines.
 These will include getting enough rest, eating a healthy diet, staying hydrated, taking any prescribed medications, wearing supportive undergarments, and avoiding certain physical activities.
 Your surgeon may also recommend light massage techniques, supplements, or other tips to promote the return of nipple sensation after breast augmentation.

-To learn more about the temporary side effects that you may experience after getting breast implants, as well as the dramatic physical and emotional benefits of breast augmentation itself, schedule a consultation with Dr. James N. Romanelli and Dr. John Layliev, our board-certified plastic surgeons.
+To learn more about the temporary side effects that you may experience after getting breast implants, as well as the dramatic physical and emotional benefits of breast augmentation itself, schedule a consultation with Dr. James N. Romanelli and Dr. John Layliev, our board-certified plastic surgeons in Long Island.
 At Romanelli Cosmetic Surgery, in Huntington, NY, we look forward to helping you achieve your ultimate aesthetic goals so that you look – and feel – better than ever!